LoganBresnahan/phase-0/week-1/tracking-changes-reflection.md

 ###Write a handy cheatsheet of the commands you need to commit your changes?
 git status
+git add .
-git commit -a -m "Blah Blah Blah"
+git commit -m "Blah Blah Blah"

 ###What is a pull request and how do you create and merge one?
 ###Why are pull requests preferred when working with teams?